Feather launches a high-end furniture rental service for liminal living

 Ultimately, Feather’s vision is to start selling complete furniture packages and a monthly membership fee that will allow users to swap out furniture as they choose.

 “That’s something that’s coming in the next three months,” he says.
-“For instance… I am moving into a two bedroom apartment… I just want to click a button for a two bedroom apartment and have that furniture delivered.”
+“For instance… I am moving into a two-bedroom apartment… I just want to click a button for a two-bedroom apartment and have that furniture delivered.”

 0